x0rCTF/serverless.yml/README.md

 From our previous classes, we learned that serverless.yml is the file where we define our **AWS Lambda Functions**, the events that trigger them and any AWS infracstructure resources they require.

-We created `serverless.yml` to satisfy the requirements of our task and im going to walk you through our code.
+We created `serverless.yml` to meet the requirements of our task and im going to walk you through our code.

 ### Root properties: